-By default the MOD wheel of your MIDI keyboard will control the output volume of both the high and low string patterns.
-As you lower the volume using the MOD wheel, subtle EQ adjustments are also introduced to soften the sound and give the impression of a great dynamic range.
+By default the MOD wheel of your MIDI keyboard will control the output volume of all of the pattern layers.
+As you lower the volume using the MOD wheel, subtle EQ adjustments are also introduced to soften the sound and give the impression of a greater dynamic range.

-It is possible to deactivate the MOD wheel control of either the high or low layers (or both) by clicking the MOD wheel icon.
-It will then turn grey to indicate that it is deactivated.
+It is possible to deactivate the MOD wheel control of any of the layers by clicking the relevant MOD wheel icon.
+It will then become faded out to indicate that it is deactivated (shown here with woodwinds).
 Click again to activate.

 You can use this function to add versatility to the layers, by fading one layer against another.
-You can also activate and deactivate this control using the keyswitches at C#6 and D#6.
+You can also activate and deactivate these controls by using the pink keyswitches from C6 to D#6.
 Press with high velocity to activate and low velocity to deactivate.